 - Changing Canal Street to a pedestrian friendly area, with reduced traffic and a more welcoming space to the city

-- The creation of a brand new flagship Skills Hub for the city by New College Nottingham and Central College Nottingham to the east of Middle Hill, which will serve nearly 20,000 students
+- The creation of a brand new flagship City Hub for the city by New College Nottingham and Central College Nottingham to the east of Middle Hill, which will serve 4,000 students a year

 - Linking this part of the city to Nottingham Castle which will be transformed into a world-class destination, hosting 400,000 visitors annually

 How long will the transformation of the Broadmarsh take and how will the improvements be carried out?

 - Work to transform the Broadmarsh area started in January 2016 and will be delivered through a coordinated and staged programme of improvements, estimated to take around five years to complete

-- Work on intu Broadmarsh will begin in earnest at the beginning of 2018, with new shops, restaurants and leisure facilities set to be announced in due course.
-Works to refurbish intu Broadmarsh are expected to complete in mid-2020
+- Work on intu Broadmarsh will begin in the summer/autumn of 2018, with new shops, restaurants and leisure facilities set to be announced in due course.
+Works to refurbish intu Broadmarsh are expected to complete in mid-late 2020

 - Road changes, including works on Greyfriar Gate, Canal Street, Middle Hill and Collin Street will happen in phases from 2017 to 2021